-Based on the consolidated statement of financial position as at 31 December 2020, an increase of 200 basis points in interest rates, with all variables held constant, will result in an increase in the net interest income, for the following 12 months, by approximately BD 16.6 million (2019: increase by BD 20.1 million).
-However, further downward movement of interest rates by 200 basis points might not be a practical assumption in the current environment, given the current low levels of interest rates, and hence capping the downward movement of interest rates at 0%, the negative impact on the net interest income for the year ended 31 December 2020 is BD 12.7 million (2019: BD 19.6 million).
+Non- derivative financial assets BD millions Amount) US LIBOR tenors ceasing 30 June 2023 273.3 191.6 542.2 income, for the following 12 months, by approximately BD 18.6 million (2020: increase by BD 16.6 million).
+However, further downward movement of interest rates by 200 basis points might not be a practical assumption in the current environment, given the current low levels of interest rates, and hence capping the downward movement of interest rates at 0%, the negative impact on the net interest income for the following 12 months is approximately BD 9.2 million (2020: BD 12.7 million).